kagetora66/excelactor/README.md

     Specify the folder containing Excel files

-    Results will be saved in output.csv
+    Results will be saved in results.xlsx